KingCrunch/KingCrunch.github.io/_drafts/things-you-can-do-with-a-raspberry-pi-dns-cache-server.md

 sudo apt-get install dnsmasq
 ```

-Actually thats all.
-Now let all devices use this as your new DNS-server. `dnsmasq` is much more powerful
+Now let all devices use this as your new DNS-server.
+To let the raspberry-pi make use of `dnsmasq` itself, add
-than this, but for now it's fine.
+`nameserver 127.0.0.1` to `/etc/resolv.conf`.
+It should be the very first nameserver mentioned there.

+But `dnsmasq` can do more for you.
 For example you can let it overwrite, or just manipulate entries, or
 you can extend it to act as DNS for your local network.
 One use case to overwrite entries is to use
 this DNS-cache as adblocker.
 Instead of letting browser-based adblocker parse and manipulate every pages
 content, we just redirect all to an alternative server (our own of course), which serves nothing.